 A changing landscape

 Gasworks have been a familiar sight in British cities for decades.
-The distinctive gas holders often found close by helped to keep thousands of homes warm.
+The distinctive gas holders, often found close by, helped keep thousands of homes warm.
 But they were often seen as a blight on the landscape.

 New homes on the way